 Skip to main content

 Basing your offer price largely on square footage is not something I recommend doing.
-Though price-per-square foot is one of the most frequently referenced data points when it comes to San Francisco real estate, it’s a notoriously unreliable metric.
+Though price per square foot is a frequently referenced data point when it comes to San Francisco real estate, it’s a notoriously unreliable metric.

 We live in a city that’s by no means cookie cutter.
 There’s no standardized square footage source.
 Sellers and listing agents quote square footage from past appraisals, tax records, and floor plan measurers, all of which can be very different.

 For example, it’s no secret that tax records can be wildly inaccurate and outdated.
-Assessor-Recorder Carmen Chu visited our sales meeting at Zephyr in the past and talked about how antiquated the city’s computer systems are.
-Throw in the fact that our tax records go back to the early 1900s, with some having disappeared after the 1906 earthquake.
+Our tax records go back to the early 1900s, with some having disappeared after the 1906 earthquake.
 Even if sellers make an honest effort to update their own tax record through city channels—for example, if they’ve added a legal bedroom and bath—the square footage they’re adding isn’t based on one standard source.

 Equally important is the fact that San Francisco’s housing inventory varies.
 For example, there are houses with unwarranted units that have been completed without permits and not typically factored in to the overall square footage count.
 We also have TICs that don’t often have their individual size quoted in tax records because the latter only shows total square feet for the entire building.